devfake/cloudradio/README.md

 cloudradio
 ===============

+## Looks like Soundcloud no longer allows to use the charts API for others.
+At least my API key doesn't work anymore, and you can't register new keys.

-[cloudradio.pyxl.cloud](https://cloudradio.pyxl.cloud) is a web app for modern browsers that plays randomly all top 50 songs from the soundcloud charts.
+cloudradio is a web app for modern browsers that plays randomly all top 50 songs from the soundcloud charts.
 You will discover your new favorite song!

 It's build on top of [Laravel](https://www.laravel.com) and [Vue.js](http://vuejs.org) (with [Vuex](https://github.com/vuejs/vuex)).